Valerie Bertinelli was all over the television networks asking women to be kinder towards other women who gain back lost weight.

-I agree, Val, nobody should be publicly shamed for gaining weight.
+I agree, Val, (I call her Val because we’re close like that! nobody should be publicly shamed for gaining weight.
 We seem to overlook much bigger character flaws.
-We seem to be understanding of the people who ruin their lives and the lives of others with their addictions but we shame people for gaining weight.
+We seem to be understanding of the people who ruin their lives and the lives of others with their extreme narcissism, lying and cheating, but we shame people for gaining weight.
 We ask, “how could she let herself go like that?”
 I don’t like that our weight is anybody’s concern but our own, but Valerie, really… You thought you could lose weight, get paid for it, flaunt your loss at every opportunity, get paid some more, write books about how you learned to beat your weight issues and when you gained weight you didn’t expect to get a lot of negative reactions?
 You are upset because you are made to feel shame because you didn’t stay at goal?
 I think you brought the “shame” onto yourself.
 Maybe if you kept your weight loss a private matter your weight gain would as well, be your private matter.

 It’s time we stop watching other people’s weight and judging them by their size.
 This applies to the “regular” people and celebrities.
 If we must judge, let it be by their character, kindness and special talents.

 * I’m happy to say I have stopped cycling and am still staying “in the neighborhood” of my goal weight reached about 25 years ago.

 It isn’t about deprivation or avoiding this food and only eating that food.
 It’s about support, balance, moderation, monitoring food (tracking my food) and making getting lots of physical activity every day a way of life.